stephomi/nomadsculpt.com/manual/docs/faq.md

 In that case you’ll need to purchase the app again on AppGallery (Huawei app store).
 :::

 ### Can you translate or fix [my-language]?
+I can relatively easily add another language, but I am relying on AI translation as it's much easier to handle for regular updates.
-The translation files can be found [here](https://github.com/stephomi/nomad-translation)!
+The translation files can be found [here](https://github.com/stephomi/nomad-translation).

 ## Features